 Note: The tax year runs from the prior April 1st to March 31st of the fiscal year.

 Property taxes are typically due in July and December.
 If the taxes are not paid by the following March, a lien is recorded on the property at the Register of Deeds.
 If the delinquent taxes (redemptions) are not paid within two years and one day of the tax lien date, the property is conveyed to the City by deed and subsequently sold at public sale by sealed bid.

 Paying Your Bill

-You can pay your bill through the mail or online.
+You can pay your bill online, by mail, or by calling (855) 906-0411.
 Please include a portion of your bill with your payment to ensure proper credit when paying by mail.
 For online payments please click on the red icon at the top of the page.
 Convenience fees are added to all credit card and telephone payments.

 Payments can be made in person at the Tax office.
 Please bring your bill with you for proper credit.
 The office is open Monday through Friday 8:30 to 4:30.Payments can also be dropped in the mail slot at City Hall.
 The slot is located near the right side door to the building.
 This box is checked each morning and you will be given credit on the morning it is retrieved.

 If you can't pay on time, payments will be accepted late, but interest will be charged.
 State law requires that the City charge 8% interest prorated on a daily basis on all balances due beyond the due date.
 The Tax Collector has no ability to waive this interest.